 In March 2017, the FASB issued ASU 2017-07, "Compensation - Retirement Benefits (Topic 715): Improving the presentation of net periodic pension cost and net periodic postretirement benefit cost."
 The ASU requires entities to present the service cost component of the net periodic benefit cost in the same income statement line item(s) as other employee compensation costs arising from services rendered during the period.
 In addition, only the service cost component will be eligible for capitalization in assets.
 Entities will present the other components separately from the line item(s) that includes the service cost and outside of any subtotal of operating income, and disclose the line(s) used to present the other components of net periodic benefit cost, if the components are not presented separately in the income statement.
-The standard will be applied retrospectively for the presentation of the service cost component and the components of pension financing costs in the income statement, and prospectively for the guidance limiting the capitalization of net periodic benefit cost in assets to the service cost.
+The standard will be applied retrospectively for the presentation of net periodic benefit cost in assets to the service cost.
 This new guidance is effective for interim and annual reporting periods beginning after December 15, 2017.
 The Company previously recorded service cost with other compensation costs (benefits) in cost of sales and selling, general and administrative expenses.
-Adoption of the standard results in the reclassification of other compensation costs (benefits) in other income, net.
-The Company's retrospective adoption of this standard on January 1, 2018 resulted in a \$1 million and \$3 million increase to cost of sales, and a \$1 million and \$2 million increase to selling, general and administrative expenses, with a corresponding \$2 million and \$5 million increase in other income, net, with no impact to net income for the three and six month periods ending June 30, 2017.
+Adoption of the standard results in the reclassification of other compensation costs (benefits) in "Other income, net."
+The Company's retrospective adoption of this standard on January 1, 2018 resulted in a \$2 million and \$5 million increase to cost of sales, and a \$1 million and \$3 million increase to selling, general and administrative expenses, with a corresponding \$3 million increase in other income with no impact to net income for the three and nine month periods ending September 30, 2017.

 In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting."
 The ASU amends the scope of modification accounting for share-based payment arrangements, provides guidance on the types of changes to the terms or conditions of share-based payment awards to which an entity would be required to apply modification accounting.
-The new guidance will allow companies to make certain changes to awards without accounting for them as modifications.
+The new guidance allows companies to make certain changes to awards without accounting for them as modifications.
 It does not change the accounting for modifications.
-The new guidance will be applied prospectively to awards changed on or after the adoption date.
+The new guidance is applied prospectively to awards changed on or after the adoption date.
 This new guidance is effective for interim and annual reporting periods beginning after December 15, 2017.
 The Company's adoption of this standard on January 1, 2018 did not have a material impact on its consolidated financial statements.

 Effective January 1, 2018 the Company has elected to early adopt ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities" which was created to better align accounting rules with a company's risk management activities to reflect the economic results of hedging in the financial statements and simplify hedge accounting treatment.
-The modified retrospective adoption of ASU 2017-12 did not have a material impact on the Company's consolidated financial position, results of operations, equity or cash flows as of the adoption date or for the six months ended June 30, 2018.
+The modified retrospective adoption of ASU 2017-12 did not have a material impact on the Company's consolidated financial position, results of operations, equity or cash flows as of the adoption date or for the nine months ended September 30, 2018.
 Comparative information has not been restated and continues to be reported under the accounting standards in effect for those periods.
-For additional information, refer to Note 15 "Fair Value Measurements and Financial Instruments" to the Company's consolidated financial statements.
+For additional information, refer to Note 16, "Fair Value Measurements and Financial Instruments" to the Company's consolidated financial statements.